12 Tips to Improve Your Website

 If you’re writing just to hear yourself talk, or because you “have to” you aren’t going to be delivering the best content you could be producing.

-4. Work Backwards from Your Goals and Purpose
+4. Work Backwards from Your Goals and Purpose when improving your website

 I have written a great deal about goals and having a mission statement in other posts more generally.
 However, this information also applies to your goals and mission statement, your purpose, for your website.
 Figure out what you want your website to do.
 Decide what its mission is.
 Then, work backwards from it.